 Shopping for a Convertible Standing Desk?
 Know Your Requirements First

 There are now new one hundred different models of convertible standing desks on the market, and we’ve lab-tested dozens of them.
 We asked our staff experts to put together this guide to make the shopping process easier by helping you narrow down the select few that will work best for your particular needs.

 1. Choose Your Convertible Standing Desk Type

 What type of converter should you buy?

 There are many ways to convert your fixed-height desk into a sit-stand workstation, from stacking your laptop on top of a cardboard box (check out our DIY standing desk converter article for more ideas) to electric risers that cost upwards of $1,000.
 The most popular solutions are Z-Lift and X-Lift converters, like the Ziplift+ and Flexispot.
 They’re popular for a reason—this type of converter blends versatility, ergonomics, and affordability.
 See our standing desk converter comparison review for more info on all six types.

 2. Determine the Height Range You Need

-How high does the work surface raise?
+How high does the work surface rise?
 How low does it descend?